TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 ### CORS

 A side note before we start putting this into our code.
 For security reasons, by default, browsers restrict HTTP requests to outside sources (which is exactly what we're trying to do here).
 There's a very small amount of setup that we need to do to make fetching work.
-Learning about this is outside our scope right now, but if you want to learn a bit about it this [Wikipedia article](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and this [Javascript.info article](https://javascript.info/fetch-crossorigin) are good starting points.
+Learning about this is outside our scope right now, but if you want to learn a bit about it this [Wikipedia article](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and this [JavaScript.info article](https://javascript.info/fetch-crossorigin) are good starting points.

 Whether or not you took the detour to learn all about Cross Origin Resource Sharing (CORS) the fix is straightforward.
 With fetch, you are able to easily supply a JavaScript object for options.
 It comes right after the URL as a second parameter to the fetch function: